-- Power Details: 12V cigarette lighter (accessory) outlet or clamps to battery
+- Power Details: 12V cigarette lighter outlet or clamps to battery

 - Functionality: High pressure inflation and deflation

 - PSI Range: up to 20 PSI

-The Nixy Paddle Boards electric pump is not just for their model iSUPs.
-The hose adapter is compatible with any inflatable SUP or Kayak with an H3 valve, which is all of them.
+The Furein Electric Air Pump is not just for their model iSUPs.
+The hose adapter and attachments are compatible with any inflatable SUP or Kayak.

-The NIXY Paddle board pump works reliably at a speed of roughly 2 PSI per minute and will fill a regular SUP board with air in 6 to 10 minutes.
+The Furein Electric Air Pump works reliably at a speed of roughly 2 PSI per minute and will fill a regular SUP board with air in under 10 minutes.

 Once you turn it on it will sound similar to a vacuum cleaner but once it fills the SUP or Kayak to about 1 PSI the 2nd stage compressor kicks in and you will notice a complete difference in sound and that’s normal.

 It can inflate watercraft up to 20 PSI, making it suitable for kayaks or other large hull inflatables as well.
 A great feature of this pump is the deflate function, allowing you to do other things while it’s deflating.

 It takes around 4 minutes to let the air out of a SUP using the pump.
 This pump can plug into the cigarette lighter of your car or connect it to a 12V battery with the included alligator clips.

-The NIXY Paddle electric pump is the best sup pump that works with any SUP or kayak on the market and makes inflating your iSUP a pleasure!
+The Furein Electric Air Pump is the best sup pump that works with any SUP or kayak on the market and makes inflating your iSUP a pleasure!